Music

 Jimmy Buffett in form in Maui in 2000.

-One fine morning on Earth Day last spring, my cell phone lit up with a Hawaiian phone number from a caller the device has long identified as “the Dude.”
+One fine morning on Earth Day in 2022, my cell phone lit up with a Hawaiian phone number from a caller the device has long identified as “The Dude.”

 The caller was none other than Jimmy Buffett.
 And by God, when God’s own drunk and a fearless man calls you to go paddleboarding, you go paddleboarding.
-Jimmy was in Charleston to rehearse his upcoming summer tour.
+Jimmy was in Charleston, South Carolina, where I live, to rehearse his upcoming summer tour.
 Per custom, he was flying under the radar.
-Per custom, I was expected to both honor that and expect that some sort of adventure—or misadventure—lay just ahead.
+Per custom, I was expected to both honor that and be ready for whatever adventure—or misadventure—lay just ahead.

 stairway